shubhtoy/Bulk-Email-Sender-Flask-Mailgun/.env/README.md

 4. Run the application by executing `python app.py`.
 5. In your browser, go to `http://localhost:5000/` to access the application.
 6. Select a CSV file containing the email addresses and an HTML template file.
+7. The default password is "shubh".
-7. Fill in the subject and password fields, and select an attachment file (if any).
+8. Fill in the subject and password fields, and select an attachment file (if any).
-8. Click on the "Send Emails" button to start sending emails.
+9. Click on the "Send Emails" button to start sending emails.
-9. A table will appear on the page showing the status of each email sent (success or failure).
+10. A table will appear on the page showing the status of each email sent (success or failure).

 ## CSV format